maximilionus/freetype-envision/README.md

 ## About
-Carefully tuned **FreeType** font rendering library adjustments, designed to improve fonts visibility on **Linux** platform.
+Carefully tuned FreeType font rendering library adjustments, designed to improve fonts visibility on **Linux** platform.

-Compare the changes
-[here](https://github.com/maximilionus/freetype-envision/wiki/Comparison).
+Visual demonstration can be found [here](https://github.com/maximilionus/freetype-envision/wiki/Comparison).

 ### Overall
 - Improve the visibility of medium and small-sized fonts.